manimozhi-ds/manimozhi-sekar-mood2emoji/README.md

 ---

 ## ⚠️ Known Limitations
--Lightweight educational tool — not for clinical or emotional assessment -Profanity filter is simple — may miss variations -TextBlob may misinterpret sarcasm, slang, or very short phrases -Only English is supported
+- Lightweight educational tool — not for clinical or emotional assessment
+- Profanity filter is simple — may miss variations
+- TextBlob may misinterpret sarcasm, slang, or very short phrases
+- Only English is supported

 ---